aviralgarg05/Age-Calculator/README.md

 **Step2:**

-Now, just use Age_Calculator.py code run it on online r any complier
+Now, just use Age_Calculator.py code run it on online or any complier

 **Step3:**